rickwysocki/littleGhost/README.md

 featured_alt: Making Future Matters logo.
 ```

-I recommend including images for any page in a Hugo page bundle for the most seamless experience.
-Any image called as the `featured_image` in the front matter will show up on top of the page and on any list pages including your page.
-For any other images, I recommend using the standard Hugo figure shortcode.
+I recommend including images using [Hugo page bundles](https://gohugo.io/content-management/page-bundles/) for the most seamless experience.
+A `featured_image` assigned in the front matter will display at the top of the page as well as on list pages.
+For additional images, I recommend using the standard [Hugo figure shortcode](https://gohugo.io/content-management/shortcodes/).

-### Standard Navigation
+### Navigation

 Little Ghost comes out of the box with three pages in the navigation:

 - A Home page.
-This will display the _index.md file in your content directory that you created above.
+This will display the _index.md file in the content directory that you created above.
 - A Posts page.
 This is your blog.
 To use it, create a posts/ folder in your content directory and place content there.
 - A portfolio page.
-This page will usefully display any page that has `category: portfolio` included in the front matter, giving you an easy way to offer a sample of your work to site visitors.
+This page will usefully display any page that has `category: portfolio` included in the front matter, giving you an easy way to offer a sample of your work to visitors.

 You can add any other pages to the site navigation in your config file.
 For example: